-Our leading cross-stream Financial Institutions Group (FIG) advises on the full range of corporate, financing and regulatory matters in the UK, EU and globally for our financial institution clients across the financial services industry, including banks, insurers, asset managers, non-bank finance providers, payment service providers and market infrastructure participants.
+Our leading cross-stream Financial Institutions Group (FIG) advises on the full range of corporate, financing and regulatory matters in the UK and globally for our financial institution clients across the financial services industry, including banks, insurers, asset managers, brokers, non-bank finance providers, payment service providers and market infrastructure participants.

-We bring together specialist expertise from all relevant teams, including corporate, financing, financial regulation, and fintech to provide its financial institution clients with a comprehensive and fully integrated service.
-We also draw on the expertise of a number of teams across the firm as needed, including our tax, pensions, employment and incentives, competition, tech and digital, data privacy, IP and disputes teams.
+We bring together specialist expertise from all relevant teams, including corporate, financing, financial regulation, and fintech to provide our financial institution clients with a comprehensive and fully integrated service.
+We also draw on the expertise of a number of teams across the firm as needed, including our tax, pensions, employment and incentives, competition, tech and digital, data privacy, IP and disputes and investigations teams.

 Much of our transactional and advisory work is cross-border and international by nature.
 We have strong and long-standing relationships with market-leading firms across the EU and globally, which means we can immediately put together the right team of experts for relevant matters, covering the jurisdictions in which our clients need the best advice and providing value for money.